 Don’t Choose a Surgeon Based on Price Alone

 One advantage to traveling for your plastic surgery may be to have the procedure in an area where prices on surgical procedures are lower.
 However, it is never a good idea to select your surgeon based on price alone.
 While cost is an important factor to consider, make your choice based on the surgeon’s qualifications first.
 Unfortunately, sometimes poorly performed surgery cannot be subsequently corrected, no matter how the surgeon doing the revision is.

 Do Give Yourself Time Before Your Procedure

 If possible, arrive at your destination at least a couple of days prior to your procedure.
 This gives you a chance to get settled into your temporary accommodations and meet with the surgeon and staff beforehand, as well as becoming familiar with the location of the surgery center.
-This is allows you to tie up any loose ends or complete paperwork with the surgeon’s office, makes the actual day of the procedure calm, predictable and thus stress free.
+This allows you to tie up any loose ends or complete paperwork with the surgeon’s office, makes the actual day of the procedure calm, predictable and thus stress-free.

 Don’t Schedule Your Trip Home too Soon

 At the same time, depending on the type of procedure you are undergoing, you should schedule adequate time to give your body to recuperate before another long travel day.
 Ask your surgeon in advance what he recommends before you schedule your trip back home to ensure you will be safe and relatively comfortable.

 Do Bring a Trusted Friend or Family Member with You